smithy-lang/smithy/docs/source/spec/core.rst

 Put lifecycle
 `````````````

-The ``put`` lifecycle operation defines an idempotent operation used to create
+The ``put`` lifecycle operation is used to create a resource using identifiers
-a resource with all its identifiers.
+provided by the client.

 **Validation**

-- Put operations MUST NOT be marked as :ref:`readonly-trait`.
+- Put operations MUST NOT be marked with :ref:`readonly-trait`.
-- Put operations MUST be marked as :ref:`idempotent-trait`.
+- Put operations MUST be marked with :ref:`idempotent-trait`.
 - Put operations MUST form valid :ref:`instance operations <instance-operations>`.

 The following snippet defines the ``PutForecast`` operation.